Music and Arts at Pakachoag

 Pakachoag Church has a deep love for and commitment to music and the arts, supporting an excellent music program and an Arts Series of cultural events.
 From puppets to Pedals, Pipes, and Pizza, the Arts at Pakachoag series have presented a wide variety of cultural events.
-These events are open to the public and the series is self-supporting from fees and donations.
+These events are open to the public.

 Organ Concert: 20th Anniversary of the Dobson Organ at Pakachoag